Understanding and resolving internal conflicts

 What to do about it

-“Tapping” (EFT) is a scientifically proven, mind-body connection method.
-It allows you to rapidly reduce the emotional intensity of situations in your life.
-Science shows that when you reduce that intensity, you are more intelligent, resourceful and resilient amongst many other things.
-You’re better able to see problems from new perspectives and take more efficient action.
+“Tapping” (EFT) is a scientifically proven, mind-body method.
+It allows you to rapidly process the emotional intensity of situations in your life.

-Tapping involves lightly tapping on acupressure points on your body while focusing on a specific problem.
+It involves lightly tapping on acupressure points on your body while focusing on a specific problem.
 This physical action of tapping sends a calming signal to your brain and body.
-The result is that the problem that once caused you distress, now has little or no power over you.
-In other words, you’re removing what’s in the way rather than using more force.
+This essentially means you process the stress from the situation and are able to re-programs yourself.